dreger/audaciousfox.net/content/archive/brichter-letterpress-interview.md

 Both of these changes are in stark contrast to your original approach: matchmaking and user accounts were managed entirely by Game Center, and [the entire Letterpress dictionary](https://github.com/Atebits/Words) was available to the public on GitHub.
 Were these changes something you advised, or were they already in Solbon's roadmap for  Letterpress?

-**Loren Brichter:** I had actually looked into licensing an official dictionary.
+**Brichter:** I had actually looked into licensing an official dictionary.
 Maintaining a word list is tough, loads of gray areas, impossible to make everyone happy, so I understand why they did it.
 (Super super happy they re-added the ability to play bad words though, I would have been fucking bummed otherwise).

 Switching off Game Center was priority #1 for me, and when they said they could build a new backend for the game it pretty much sealed the deal.
 Game Center was rough.
 It was my mistake to use it.
 The game had always been cross-platform (Mac+iOS), but there were so many bugs in Game Center for Mac that if I had launched it I would have been crushed under the weight of tech support.